Nappy Laundry Services

 A nappy laundry service takes your nappies away to be laundered on your behalf, exchanging this with a clean set for you to use in the meantime.
 These were popular services some years ago, but more recently they are very infrequently found, if available at all.
 As someone who has always washed her nappies at home, I am a bit ambivalent about nappy laundering services.
 There are positive and negative things to consider:

 - Any system that takes a child out of disposables is a good idea, in my opinion.

 - Excellent if you do not have either washing or (more likely) drying facilities at home, or if washing may be difficult (eg a parent or caregiver with a disability).

 - Because the nappy laundering is done by the service in large quantities, water and detergent use per child are lower than home washing.
 Thus, nappy laundering is a very environmentally friendly option.

 - Laundering convenience - it's not you that needs to deal with any stains.

 - Maximum hygiene - nappies are fully sterilised, although the guidelines are closer to home washing temperatures than you might imagine.

 - Reasonably wide choice of prefold size, so you can easily adjust if your child is a particularly light or heavy wetter.

-- You can buy your liners and wraps from the service, which is convenient (although there is unlikely to be much choice in the wraps - Mio wraps or Proraps are often used by laundering services).
+- You can buy your liners and wraps from the service, which is convenient (although there is unlikely to be much choice in the wraps - Mio wraps are often used by laundering services).